JohanKlingstrom/JohanKlingstrom/README.md

 # Hey there 👋
 I'm Johan, a front end developer based in Stockholm.
-I primarily build stuff with TypeScript, NextJS and Three.js.
+I build stuff with TypeScript, NextJS and Three.js.

 Currently working at anotherblock.